-Any questions you have about Good-Gums, you can find right here!
+If you have questions about Good-Gums, there’s a good chance that you can find your answers right here!

 The team here at Good-Gums works hard behind the scenes to get your Good-Gums tested for quality and purity, prepped and packed, and sent out to you in perfect time, in full belief that this little bottle of nature’s goodness will help you with your oral health needs.

 We pride ourselves on giving quality customer service and are happy to answer any questions you have about our product.
-If you have a question, but can’t find the answer here, please do email our team who will get back to you right away.
+If you have a question, please do send a message to our team, and we’ll try to get back to you right away.

 What conditions does it help with?